acts-project/acts/CONTRIBUTING.md

 ### Setting up your fork

 The ACTS project uses a <tt>git</tt> repository which is hosted on the CERN GitLab server.
 In order to be able to create merge requests (and thus, contribute to the development of ACTS), you need to create a fork on the CERN GitLab server.
 A general introduction to the GitLab web interface can be found [here](https://gitlab.cern.ch/help/gitlab-basics/README.md).
 Very nice tutorials as well as explanations for concepts and workflows with <tt>git</tt> can be found on [Atlassian](https://www.atlassian.com/git/).
-For a shorter introduction and the full <tt>git</tt> documentation have a look [here](https://git-scm.com/docs/gittutorial).
+For a shorter introduction and the full <tt>git</tt> documentation have a look at the [git tutorial](https://git-scm.com/docs/gittutorial).

 ##### Configuring git